razzaqali778/razzaqali778/README.md

 - 👯 I’m looking to collaborate on **Open Source MERN Stack Projects**

-- 💬 Ask me about **React.js, Node.js,Next.js, TypeScript Go and AWS **
+- 💬 Ask me about **Javascript, React.js, Node.js,Next.js, TypeScript Go and AWS **

 - 📫 How to reach me **razzaqali778@gmail.com**

-- 📄 Know about my experiences [Check out my resume](https://drive.google.com/file/d/your-resume-link)

 - ⚡ Fun fact **I love traveling and exploring new technologies**